YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 2: Text response:

-> What is the relationship between these classes?
+> Please double-check the relationships of these classes.

 Level 3: Parametrized response: